OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 presentation-assests
 ====================

 The presentation assets for the course.
-This includes cover, thumbnail, background, etc.
+This includes cover, thumbnail, background, etc. Anything outside the `webapp` folder should be ignored.

 .. list-table:: Presentation Assets
 	:header-rows: 1